 You can also buy the exotic engram he offers, which costs 97 Legendary Shards and will contain a random exotic weapon or armor piece that your current character has not unlocked.

 Note that if engram drops an armor piece, then it will have a good stat roll.
 Also note that if you've unlocked everything on that character, then it definitely will be an armor piece (as there would be no benefit from acquiring duplicate exotic weapons, given that they have identical stats).
 I usually roll the dice each week.

 If you happen to be new to Destiny 2, check out our beginner's guide to help get started.

-Xur is open for business from 9:00 am PST / 1:00 pm EST / 4:00 pm GMT, and leaves when the game resets on Tuesday.
-Here's what he's got for sale.
+Xur sells one specific armor piece for each class, at 23 Legendary Shards, and an exotic weapon for 29 Legendary shards.
+Xur is open for business from 8:00 am PST / 12:00 pm EST / 3:00 pm GMT, and leaves when the game resets on Tuesday.
+Here's what he has this week.

 Affectionately known as the 'Boop Cannon' to its advocates, this is a void shotgun which sits in the heavy slot.
 It's primary use is as a debuffer on demand, making it perfect for group play such as raids or the Sundial.
 Pop an enemy with the Tractor Cannon and for a few seconds after all incoming damage to that target will be increased by 30% (50% in PvP).
 That makes it perfect for amping up your team's DPS against bosses, but Tractor Cannon also has additional benefits.
 The most notable of these is the sizeable knock-back effect it applies to enemies, which sends all but the beefiest flying.